-The SMAA unit conducted the annual LEA Coordinator training in August 2020 remotely via Zoom.
-Those participants who could not attend the live webinar received access to the recording to fulfill the annual training mandate.
+The SMAA unit conducted an LEA Coordinator training update in January 2021 remotely via Zoom.
+Those participants who could not attend the live webinar will have access to the recording on the Fairbanks website.

 The SMAA program has experienced some operational hurdles due to COVID-19.
 When the Public Health Emergency (PHE) began, all school employees were sent home and were on standby while administrators regrouped to determine the next steps.
-This interruption in normal work schedules caused an extenuating circumstance regarding the Random Moment Time Survey (RMTS).
+This interruption in regular work schedules caused an extenuating circumstance regarding the Random Moment Time Survey (RMTS).
 The results were not capturing normal school-related activities.
-To capture accurate RMTS results, LACOE's FY 19/20 Q4 RMTS results were discarded and replaced with a Centers for Medicare & Medicaid Services (CMS) approved alternative methodology.
-This alternative cost allocation consists of averaging the previous two quarters, FY 19/20 Q2 and Q3, to capture a more realistic representation of employee time spent performing reimbursable SMAA activities.
-Surveying has recommenced normally as of FY 20/21 Q2, the first survey-eligible quarter since FY 19/20 Q4.
-Local Education Agencies (LEAs) have continued to be responsive and fulfill the requirements of participating in SMAA.
+To capture accurate RMTS results, LACOE's FY 2019-20 Quarter 4 RMTS results were discarded and replaced with a Centers for Medicare & Medicaid Services (CMS) approved alternative methodology.
+This alternative cost allocation consists of averaging the previous two quarters, FY 2019-20 Quarter 2 and Quarter 3, to capture a more realistic representation of employee time spent performing reimbursable SMAA activities.
+The California Department of Health Care Services (DHCS) has received permission from the Center of Medicare and Medicaid Services (CMS) to use the same alternative methodology for LEA invoicing for FY 2020-21 Quarter 1.
+Surveying recommenced normally as of FY 2020-21 Quarter 2.
+Surveying in the normal manner continues during FY 2020-21 Quarter 3.
+Local Education